cepthomas/Notr/README.md

 ## Features

 - Sections with tags and simple (non-hierarchal) folding.
-Search in all notr files.
 - Various text decorations for visual indication.
 - Targets and references - targets can be section, file (image or other), uri.
 - Navigation to targets via goto anything.
 Has MRU and sticky entries.
-- Navigation to notr file errors, honors `show_panel_on_build`.
+- Navigation to notr file errors.
+- Search in all notr files.
 - Lists with customizable bullets.
 - Markdown-like quotes and raw text also act like comments.
 - Tables with insert/delete column, fit, sort.
 Loosely based on https://github.com/wadetb/Sublime-Text-Advanced-CSV.